 This recipe makes a HUGE 13×15″ jelly roll pan full which cuts into bunches of 1″ squares, so a batch lasts me a very month.
 If you have larger dogs, you may prefer to cut into larger pieces.
 If using for training rewards, you will want to break them in half or quarters to avoid your pup gaining too much weight from training rewards.
 I freeze them in a gallon plastic bag or plastic lidded container and just take out a small baggie full each week to have thawed at all times in the refrigerator.

 Button goes wild when I take them out of the oven to cool!

-I have made these with beef liver, beef heart, chicken liver, chicken hearts, pork liver, and pork heart (ordered on-line).
-They are received well no matter which meat I use. 🙂
+VARIATIONS: Use instead beef liver, beef heart, chicken liver, chicken hearts, chicken gizzards, pork liver, pork heart or sheep organs.
+Your dog(s) will go bonkers no matter which meat you use. 🙂

 1 c. whole wheat flour